 25. Ube Halaya

 Unless you shun social media like the plague, then this last dessert needs little introduction.
-What you’re looking at it a spoonful of ube halaya or purple yam jam.
+What you’re looking at is ube halaya or purple yam jam.
 Thanks to its rich purple color, it’s taken social media by storm in recent years and is used as the main ingredient in many desserts like ice cream, cakes, croissants, and cookies.

 When I was growing up, we didn’t have any of those fancy desserts.
 To get our ube fix, we’d dig into jars of purple yam jam and eat it directly off a spoon.
 Nowadays, we have an endless variety of delicious Filipino desserts made with purple yam, but licking it off a spoon is still my favorite way of enjoying ube.